MrMaruf/asp-api-assignment/README.md

 	- Input - none described, therefore assumption it's not present
 	- Output - JSON object/response with "input value and the result"
 		- Example result: a newline delimited list, from 0 to 30.
-			- If the value is divisible by 3, show ìfizzî
+			- If the value is divisible by 3, show ‚Äúfizz‚Äù
-			- If it is dividable by 5, show ìbuzzî.
+			- If it is dividable by 5, show ‚Äúbuzz‚Äù.
 			- Otherwise, show the number.
 		- Assumption!
 Assignment mentions input only in an output, but not what that input should be, so I am assuming that's a mistake in description
 2. [X] - Create an endpoint